AC Emergency? We answer 24/7 — tap here for immediate serviceNOW →

 Desert Dust on Condenser Coils

-Phoenix dust isn't light — it packs into condenser fins and acts as insulation, preventing heat release.
+Phoenix dust isn't light.
+It packs into condenser fins and acts as insulation, preventing heat release.
 Monsoon dust is worse.
 A coated condenser runs 10–20°F hotter and draws 10–20% more amperage than a clean one.

 What helps: Professional coil cleaning annually.
 DIY rinsing helps but doesn't remove the compacted layer inside the fins.